sdr-enthusiasts/docker-acarshub/README.md

 |----------|-------------|---------|--------|
 | `BYPASS_SDR_CHECK` | If you experience issues with ACARS Hub failing to start because it cannot find your SDRs based on their serial, set this to any non-blank value to force it to bypass the check.
 Depending on the reason ACARS Hub could not map a serial to an SDR is because there is a problem with the SDR, and as a result ACARS Hub still won't start up properly, but there are cases where it might.
 It is suggested you also replace the serial number in Method 1 or 2 below with the device index (found via `rtl_test`). | No | Blank |

-You have two options that can be used interchangably to assign RTLSDR devices in the container.
+You have two options that can be used interchangeably to assign RTLSDR devices in the container.
 The first method is most likely what most users will want

 #### Method 1: Auto-assignment of SDRs